Wayne J. Henke

 Wayne J. Henke (born May 30, 1941) is a former high school teacher and coach, a retired farmer, and a former politician.
 He served as a Democrat in the Missouri House of Representatives.
-He lives in Troy, Missouri, with his wife, the former Dottie Prinster, and has nine children and eleven grandchildren.
+He lives in Troy, Missouri, with his wife, the former Dottie Prinster, and has nine children, twenty-one grandchildren, and five great-grandchildren.

 He was born in Chesterfield, Missouri, later moving and graduating from the Lincoln County R-IV High School.
 He received his bachelor's degree in education from University of Missouri.
-He went on to become a high school teacher and coach for ten years.
+He was a member of the Missouri Tigers baseball team in 1964.
+He went on to become a high school math, health, and physical education teacher and a coach for ten years.
+He coached baseball, basketball, and track at Winfield High School from 1965-1970 and coached basketball and track at Fort Zumwalt High School from 1970-1975.

+He served in the United States Army Reserves from 1962-1970 and saw six months of active duty.
 In 1986, he was elected the Lincoln County Assessor.
 He has also served on the Silex R-1 School Board.
+He was appointed to the Missouri Ethics Commission by Governor Eric Greitens from 2019-2023.

 He is a member of Sacred Heart Catholic Church, the Knights of Columbus, the Farm Bureau, the Lincoln County Fair Board (serving as chair in 1978), the Lincoln County Memorial Hospital Advisory Board (serving as chair in 1995), and the Lincoln County Democratic Club.
 He has been recognized for his work by inclusion in Winfield, Missouri's R-IV Wall of Fame and the St. Charles County Amateur Baseball Hall of Fame.

 He was first elected to the Missouri House of Representatives in 2002, winning reelection in 2004.
 In 2006 he ran for the Missouri Senate, losing to Scott Rupp.
 During his tenure in the House, he served on the following committees: